Irdroid/Irtoy_Irdroid_Patch/README.md

 4. Apply the patch via : patch -u irtoy.c Irtoy_Irdroid_Lirc_Stability.patch
 5. cd into lirc source main directory and run ./autogen.sh , ./configure , make and make install

-* make sure you run lircd together with either irw running in the background or irexec
+* make sure you run lircd together with either irw running in the background or irexec (so that we make sure lirc never command the irtoy/irdroid to exit/enter sampling mode)

 For those of you who can't or dont want to compile the irtoy driver, you can use the x86_64 binary (MD5 hash - 059a85b7f167d34d85ec93be791b6868 ) attached below. locate and overwrite the irtoy.so file on your system (x86_64) with the attached file.
 * for Ubuntu , the file location is  /usr/lib/x86_64-linux-gnu/lirc/plugins/